 Now you have my attention my friends.
 That’s Cà Ri Gà, or Vietnamese Chicken Curry, for you!!
-This curry is a perfect example of the intricate balance of flavors that Vietnamese cuisine is famous for.
+This curry is a perfect example of the balance of flavors that Vietnamese cuisine is famous for.

 If you’re looking for a new curry, this Vietnamese Curry is an absolute must try!
 Oh, just try it like locals, with some crusty French Baguette type bread (though I myself love it just as much with my rice).